Uberwand78/ProIdeagram/README.md

-This is a Python project.
+This is my first Python project.
 It helps coming up with new project ideas.